You know, this studio gets crowded with all the groupies. Over in the corner, a huge stack of

 the music from our heads to your ears?
 Read on...

-Researching, writing, and recording this half-hour is what consumes most of the music team’s time.
+Researching, writing, and recording this half-hour is what consumes most of the music team’s

-sounded!
+how it sounded!
 Now it’s as much a part of my day as coffee and afternoon playtests.

 Early in the Age of Kings development cycle, though, I noticed that it was easy to push the